Klarrio/ttn-aws-workshop/README.md

 select * from ttn_iot_flat_data
 ```
 8. Choose **Run Query**
-9. One should see in the **Results** tab a list of records corresponding the data set on S3
+9. One should see in the **Results** tab a list of records corresponding to the data set on S3

 ### 4. QuickSight
 1. Open AWS QuickSight in the QuickSight Console: https://quicksight.aws.amazon.com/